Miss Scarlet and The Duke: Broadcast

 The first series began broadcasting on Alibi in the United Kingdom on 31 March 2020, and premiered in the United States on 17 January 2021, as part of PBS's Masterpiece anthology series.

 A second series was announced by PBS on 29 March 2021.
 It first aired on Alibi in the UK on 14 June 2022, and later on PBS in the US on 16 October 2022.

 Miss Scarlet and The Duke was later renewed for series three and four.
 Series three premiered on PBS on 8 January 2023 with weekly installments, though all episodes were made available via the membership video-on-demand service PBS Passport on 24 November 2022.
 Episodes were also released weekly on Amazon Prime Video's PBS Masterpiece subscription channel beginning 24 November 2022.
 Series four premiered on PBS on 7 January 2024 with weekly installments, and all episodes made available that day via PBS Passport.

 The renewal announcement for series five also mentioned that actor Stuart Martin would be leaving the series, and his character William "The Duke" Wellington would be written off the show.
 As a result the show would be renamed Miss Scarlet starting with the fifth series.
 Stuart Martin had made the decision himself to leave the show as he felt Miss Scarlet was being held back by The Duke's presence in her life, and the show had taken The Duke's character as far as he could go within the series and that Scarlet's character could "explore new stories and challenges for now."
 The creators said they chose not to kill Martin's character off because "we just thought it would be too final, too cruel for Eliza, for the audience, and quite frankly, would limit our options for the show going forward, I think.
 But at this point in their lives, I think Duke and Eliza aren't ready to be together."

+Reception

+Kristen Lopez in IndieWire wrote about the first season: "What makes "Miss Scarlet and the Duke" work so well is what feels like brevity.
+In five episodes, 50-minutes each, there’s a breathless quality to its blend of mystery-of-the-week and an overarching story. ...
+Phillips’ performance is so enthralling it brings thrills on its own and enhances everyone else’s work."
+Alistair McKay of the The Standard wrote: "Created by Trollied writer Rachael New, Miss Scarlet Etc is that very modern thing, a genre piece in a feminist bonnet, delivered in a tone that stays expertly on the chaste side of parody, while not taking itself entirely seriously."

+Commenting on the sixth season, after the series had been retitled Miss Scarlet, Nicky Morris of Hello! wrote: "if you love twisty mysteries, slow-burn romance and a stylish and moody London setting, then it could be worth putting on your watchlist."